 Imagine more than 50 delicate handmade dim sums and signature a la carte delicacies in one buffet.

-That’s what you get in Hai Tien Lo’s refreshed Weekday and Weekend dim sum buffet, best enjoyed with the company of your fellow dim sum-loving friends.
+That’s what you get in Hai Tien Lo’s refreshed weekend dim sum buffet.

-Look forward to tasting authentic Cantonese flavours with their new offerings such as the Steamed Charcoal Barbecue Pork Bun with Black Truffles (松露金炭叉烧包) and Steamed Pork and Prawns Dumplings with Fish Roe (魚籽燒賣皇).
+Look forward to tasting authentic Cantonese flavours with their offerings such as the Steamed Charcoal Barbecue Pork Bun with Black Truffles (松露金炭叉烧包) and Steamed Pork and Prawns Dumplings with Fish Roe (魚籽燒賣皇).
+Diners can also get a serving of Double-boiled Mini Buddha Jumps over the Wall with Morel Mushrooms (羊肚菌炖迷你佛跳墙).

 – $128.80 per adult inclusive of unlimited house pour champagne, house wines, beers, juices and soft drinks